jeffreyadamo/09_README_Generator/README_Generated.md

 ## Usage

-After cloning from GitHub, npm i, and run node index.js.
-Follow the prompts and a readme will be generated
+After cloning from GitHub and installing dependencies, run "node app.js" and follow the prompts.
+Each member has "name", "id", and "email" prompts, but each type of employee will ask additional questions.
+There is only one manager expected, so a confirmation prompt will be issued if more than one manager is added to the team.
+Look in the output folder for "team.html" when complete.

 ## License